chakrikaguttameedi/agentic-rag-chatbot/README.md

 ---

-Developed using Agentic Architecture and Model Context Protocol.
+**Developed by Chakrika Guttameedi using Agentic Architecture and Model Context Protocol.**

+*For a complete walkthrough of the system, watch the [demo video](https://www.loom.com/share/fccc451d29e9405fbeef15301027418f) above! 🎬*